Bread Line

 From our humble beginnings in 1984, Bread Line has grown into four programs:

-• Stone Soup Cafe – A weekday soup kitchen for people eat good meals in a community space
+A weekday soup kitchen with good food in a community space

 Fairbanks Has Its Own Stone Soup Legend

-Our own Stone Soup story began over 30 years ago, when local residents James and Sharon Hunter encountered downtown neighbors who didn’t have enough to eat.
-They started making sandwiches and distributing them from their backpacks to folks on the street.
-They soon realized there wasn’t enough room in their backpacks to feed everyone in need.
-So James and Sharon went to Dick Farris and shared their concern.
+Our own Stone Soup story began over 30 years ago, when local residents James & Sharon Hunter encountered downtown neighbors who didn’t have enough to eat.
+They started making sandwiches & distributing them from their backpacks to folks on the street but soon saw that there wasn’t enough room in their backpacks to feed everyone in need.
+So James & Sharon went to Dick Farris to share their concern.
 They approached a local church about the possibility of serving a hot, midday meal in the basement—The Bread Line community meal program was born.
-Today, Bread Line Stone Soup operate their programs—Stone Soup Cafe, the Kids Cafe, Stone’s Throw job training and the Stone Soup Garden project— from their own building on Gaffney Road.
+Today, Bread Line Stone Soup operate their programs—Stone Soup Cafe, the Kids Cafe, Stone’s Throw job training & the Stone Soup Garden project— from their own building on Gaffney Road.
 From this location at the center of the City of Fairbanks, we reach out to neighbors around our community.

 Our People